-We are focused on the development and commercialization of proprietary technologies which are capable of uniquely identifying and measuring almost any material or analyte using electromagnetic energy to detect, record, identify and measure the unique "signature" of said materials or analytes.
-We call these our "Bio-RFIDTM" technology platform when pertaining to radio and microwave spectroscopy; and "ChromaIDTM" technology platform when pertaining to optical spectroscopy.
+We are focused on the development and commercialization of proprietary biosensor technologies which, when paired with our AI deep learning platform, are capable of uniquely identifying and measuring almost any material or analyte using electromagnetic energy to detect, record, identify and measure the unique "signature" of said materials or analytes.
+We call these our "Bio-RFIDTM" technology platform when pertaining to radio and microwave spectroscopy; and "ChromaID" technology platform when pertaining to optical spectroscopy.
+The data obtained with our biosensor technology is analyzed with our trade secret algorithms which are driven by our AI Deep Learning platform.

 ChromaID is the first technology developed and patented by the Company.
-More recently, we have focused upon extensions and new patentable inventions that are derived from and extend beyond our ChromaID technology and intellectual property.
-We call this new technology platform "Bio-RFID."
+For the past several years, we have focused upon extensions and new patentable inventions that are derived from and extend beyond our ChromaID technology and intellectual property.
+We call this technology platform Bio-RFID.
 The rapid advances made with our Bio-RFID technology in our laboratory have caused us to move quickly into the commercialization phase of our Company as we work to create revenue generating products for the marketplace.
-Today, the sole focus of the Company is on its Bio-RFID technology, its commercialization and development of related patent assets.
+Today, the primary focus of the Company is on its Bio-RFID technology, its commercialization and development of related patent assets.
+Through its wholly owned subsidiary corporations the Company works to exploit additional opportunities and markets that its broad intellectual property and trade secret portfolio addresses.